Keynoter Dr. Christine Hong urges NEXT Church gathering to look to ‘our great cloud of witnesses who co-conspire with us’

 Tags: advocacy and social justice, Columbia Theological Seminary, covid-19, dr. christine hong, in-person worship, NEXT Church, next church national gathering, pandemic, racial injustice

-Ministries: Communications, Gender & Racial Justice
+Ministries: Communications, Gender, Racial and Intercultural Justice